Getting Started with iOS SDK

 5. Subscribing to the changes that happen in the Document

-6. Viewing the presence of other peers
+6. Viewing the presence of users

 Next, let's take a look at the iOS SDK.